silentE3/groupCapstone/README.md

     "target_group_size": 5,
     /*number, the number of passes that will happen to generate the group*/ "grouping_passes": 2,
+    /*used to denote what the availability is separated on, if multiple characters, simply type them all with no spaces or separators, every character typed will be considered a delimiter.
+As written below, it will separate on either a colon or a semicolon*/
+    "availability_values_delimiter":";:",
-    /*structure, matches the names of the fields found in the survey data to the fields required for grouping*/ "field_mappings": {
+    /*structure, matches the names of the fields found in the survey data to the fields required for grouping*/ "availability_values_delimiter":";:",
+    /*used to denote what the availability is separated on, if multiple characters, simply type them all with no spaces or separators, every character typed will be considered a delimiter.
+As written below, it will separate on either a colon or a semicolon*/
+    "field_mappings": {
         /*string, name of the field that contains the student's asurite ID*/ "student_id_field_name": "Please select your ASURITE ID",